Last update May 6, 2022

-American Academy of Pediatrics rates it usually compatible with Breastfeeding.
+American Academy of Pediatrics: medication usually compatible with breastfeeding.
+(AAP 2001)

 We do not have alternatives for Lidocaine since it is relatively safe.